 You can now debug NET Native x86 applications, and debug memory dumps from .NET Native apps.
 (Minimum edition: Express)

 Importing and exporting Internet Explorer profiling sessions

-The Performance and Diagnostics hub can open profiling sessions (.diagsession files) that were exported from F12 tools in the latest developer preview of Internet Explorer 11.
+The Performance and Diagnostics hub can open profiling sessions (.diagsession files) exported from F12 tools in the latest developer preview of Internet Explorer 11.
 (Minimum edition: Express for Windows)

-This tool provides data on which functions are using the CPU, so you can make decisions about where to focus your optimization efforts to achieve the best performance.
+This tool provides data for specific functions that are using the CPU, so you can make decisions about where to focus your optimization efforts to achieve the best performance.